-AlBanawi received a masters in Theological Studies from Harvard University while focusing her scholarly writings on Gender and Identity in Muslim diaspora and contemporary Middle East, and shedding light on the sociology of film, literature, and issues of representation in both.
-She combines her passion for ethnography and creative writing in her first book, The Other Story (work in progress), a personal memoir and social commentary on the stories she had gathered from the streets of Jeddah city between 2015-2018.
-This passion for psycho-social development and the arts is not new; it started in 2010 when AlBanawi co-founded the Theatre of the Oppressed chapter in Jeddah and staged one of its plays at Harvard later on.
-In 2019, her theatre work as director and actress in "The Straight Circle" play has also caught attention and made headlines for surpassing the classic elite structure as it moved to the streets of the city.
+AlBanawi received a masters in Theological Studies from Harvard University while focusing her scholarly writings and research on Women Representation and Arab Identity in both film and literature.
+She clearly combines her passion for ethnography and creative writing in her first book (work in progress), The Other Story, a social memoire weaved with the stories she had gathered from strangers in her hometown of Jeddah between 2015-2018.
+Unearthing psycho-social themes creatively is not new to her; it actually started in 2010 when AlBanawi co-founded the Theatre of the Oppressed chapter in Jeddah and staged one of its plays at Harvard later on.
+In 2019, her theatre work as director and actress in "The Straight Circle Play" has caught attention and made headlines for surpassing the classic elite structure as it moved to the streets of the city.

 Indeed AlBanawi, the actress, is no less important.
-In 2016, AlBanawi became internationally recognized for her debut in the award winning Saudi feature film, Barakah Meets Barakah, which helped pave the way for Saudi Arabian cinema.
+In 2016, she became internationally recognized for her debut in the award winning Saudi feature film, Barakah Meets Barakah, which helped pave the way for Saudi Arabian cinema.
 She continues to act as an instinctive response to her passion for the profession with an incentive to reshape the public narrative about human relations.
 She starred in "Bashar" series, "A Blink of an Eye" short, "Going South", a short film that made it to the renowned Clermont-Ferrand International Short Film Festival.
-She made a special appearance in both "Roll’em" feature film, "Om AlQalayed" series (a Shahid Original), and most recently in Netflix's up and coming "Paranormal" Egyptian series.
+She made a special appearance in "Roll’em" feature film, "Om AlQalayed" series (a Shahid Original), and most recently in Netflix's up and coming "Paranormal" Egyptian series.
 She is currently filming "Champions" feature film.